Ceco Environmental (CECE) Received its Third Buy in a Row

-After Needham and Maxim Group gave Ceco Environmental (NASDAQ: CECE) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Christopher Van Horn reiterated a Buy rating on Ceco Environmental today and set a price target of $10.00.
+After Needham and Maxim Group gave Ceco Environmental (NASDAQ: CECE) a Buy rating last month, the company received another Buy, this time from H.C.
+Wainwright.
+Analyst Amit Dayal maintained a Buy rating on Ceco Environmental today and set a price target of $9.00.
 The company’s shares closed last Wednesday at $4.69.

-According to TipRanks.com, Horn is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -3.6% and a 40.9% success rate.
-Horn covers the Industrial Goods sector, focusing on stocks such as Superior Industries International, Motorcar Parts Of America, and Park-Ohio Holdings.
+According to TipRanks.com, Dayal has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -5.2% and a 37.3% success rate.
+Dayal covers the Industrial Goods sector, focusing on stocks such as Advanced Emissions Solutions, Renewable Energy Group, and Ballard Power Systems.

-Currently, the analyst consensus on Ceco Environmental is a Strong Buy with an average price target of $8.75, which is a 67.6% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ceco Environmental with a $8.75 average price target, which is a 67.6% upside from current levels.
 In a report released yesterday, Needham also maintained a Buy rating on the stock with a $9.00 price target.

 See today’s analyst top recommended stocks >>